gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API-?.md

 curl "http://localhost:8080/weather/current?location={city name}"
 ```

-### Finally
+### Conclusion
-So this is how you can build a weather API.
+So this is one way you can build a weather API.
 The explanations are not very clear, however, they are just clear enough to get you going.

 ***Experiment with the code--> Things will go wrong --> Try fixing them to get what you want*** == **Learning Curve**